echeverrimontes/GISPython/README.md

 pip install C:\Users\admin\donwloads\basemap-1.2.0-cp27-cp27m-win_amd64.whl (look where the file is located).

+To check if it is correctly installed go to the cmd.exe as previously mentioned (type windows key and r, then type: cmd, enter).
+Once in the cmd.exe type: python
+Once in the python shell, type: from mpl_toolkits.basemap import Basemap No errors should appear.

 9.)
 Download Pandas, we need this to format and translate our data to Excel.
 Go to cmd.exe: pip install pandas

+To check if it is correctly installed go to the cmd.exe as previously mentioned (type windows key and r, then type: cmd, enter).
+Once in the cmd.exe type: python
+Once in the python shell, type: import pandas as pd
+No errors should appear.

 10.)
 Now from the command-line type: pip install openpyxl

+To check if it is correctly installed go to the cmd.exe as previously mentioned (type windows key and r, then type: cmd, enter).
+Once in the cmd.exe type: python
+Once in the python shell, type: import openpyxl
+No errors should appear.

 # Mac
 1.)
 Download and install python 2.7.